Sam-Jones4/startup/README.md

 ### Technologies

-I am going to use the required technologies in the following ways
+I am going to use the required technologies in the following ways:

  - **HTML** - Uses correct HTML structure for application.
 Three HTML pages, for login, messages, and profile page.
  - **CSS** - Application styling properly adjusts to different screen sizes.
 Application uses good whitespace, color choice and contrast.